losthanKKK/homeServer/README.md

 Usage
 ===

+    homeserver
-    homeserver defaults to 3000 and the current directory
+Defaults to 3000 and the current directory

 example: